 How To Differentiate Texturizing, Layers, and Thinning

 You’ve heard your hairstylist mention layers, texturizing, or thinning before, but do each of these terms mean the same thing?
 If not, what is the difference?
+They each have a similar meaning, but technically no, they are not the same.
+And it’s important to recognize the difference.
+So that’s what I’m going to teach you here today!

 Layers refer to exterior layers in your hair.
 This means layers that you can actually see.
+Thinning and texturizing refer to interior layers that you can’t physically see in the hair.

 What are layers in the hair?

-Contrary to popular belief, you cannot count the layers in your hair.
-So if you go to your hairstylist and ask her for 3 layers, she is probably going to laugh.
-And if she doesn’t and grabs her shears, RUN!
+Layers, or exterior layers, are what gives the haircut its shape.
+And contrary to popular belief, you cannot count the layers in your hair.
+So if you go to your hairstylist and ask for 3 layers, they’re probably going to laugh.
+And if they don’t and grab their shears, RUN!

+Layers are cut at angles from where they grow from the head.
+Long layered cuts are typically cut from 180 degrees from where they grow.
 This means they’ll be held straight up in the air from the top of the head, and often times held at 90 degrees from the side of the head to blend with the length of the hair.

-Since layers are cut in degrees, you cannot count them.
+So since layers are cut in degrees, you cannot count them.
 They fall gradually based on where they come from on the head and the degree at which they were cut.

-Layers are most often done on wet hair before it is blow-dried, but they can be done on completely dry hair as well.
+Layers are most often done on wet hair before it is blow-dried, but they can also be done on completely dry hair as well.
+And even if your hair has no layers and is considered all one length, it can and should still be texturized.

 What does texturizing the hair mean?